JohnCoene/firebase/README.md

 ### Manual

-You can also manually create the entire workflow manually.
+You can also manually create the entire workflow manually, below asking the user for email and password.

 ```r
 library(shiny)